javidsch/UserRestWS/README.md

 ### Testing.
 Using JUnit for testing.
 Due to the fact that business logic is pretty straightforward, there are only integration tests.
-> Three files are important for testing in `/src/test/`
+> There are three files for testing in `/src/test/`
 ```
 - UserRestControllerTests.java
 - beforeTestRun.sql (10 dummy user records for testing)